Will Smith Gives Sweet Shout Out to Venus and Serena Williams After 2022 SAG Awards Win - E! Online

 "You guys are actors, so you know how sometimes your onscreen characters kind of bleed into real life," he said.
 "To walk you around this room tonight, to parent you on this film, to deliver you into this business has been one of the greatest pleasures of my life. "

 The win is Will's first SAG Award.
-He was also nominated for Outstanding Performance by a Cast in a Motion Picture on Sunday, but lost the prize to the cast of CODA.
+He was also nominated for Outstanding Performance by a Cast in a Motion Picture on Sunday, but lost the prize to the stars of CODA.

 When he first received the SAG Award nomination for his portrayal of the Williams patriarch in the biopic, Will told E!
 News in a statement, "I am humbled and honored that the Williams family trusted me with their story and that my fellow actors have given our film such a warm reception."